-Reflecting the transformation of Rockport around this time from a rural farming community into the affluent residential suburb of Lakewood, in 1899 the Lakewood Realty Company purchased the Oldest Stone House and used it as a sales office for its swanky Lakewood Park housing development.
+Reflecting the transformation of Rockport around this time from a rural farming community into the affluent residential suburb of Lakewood, the Lakewood Realty Company purchased the Oldest Stone House in 1899 and used it as a sales office for its swanky Lakewood Park housing development.
 After Lakewood Realty Company moved out of the house, it contained a succession of commercial businesses, including a shoe repair shop, a photography studio, and a doctor's office.
 The house was also occasionally rented out as living quarters to various families and individuals.
-The longest lasting tenant in the Old Stone House during this period was surely Gilbert P. Hostelley's upholstery and furniture repair shop, located in the house from 1919-1952.
+The longest lasting tenant in the Old Stone House during this period was surely Gilbert P. Hostelley's upholstery and furniture repair shop, located in the house from 1919 to 1952.

 Smack dab in the middle of Lakewood's growing commercial district along Detroit Avenue, it was only a matter of time before the Oldest Stone House was threatened with demolition.
-In 1952, furrier Stephen Babin of Babin Furs at the northwest corner of Detroit and St. Charles Avenues and -- since 1942 -- owner of the Old Stone House located just to the north of his shop, sought to expand his business, putting the house in harm's way.
+In 1952, furrier Stephen Babin of Babin Furs at the northwest corner of Detroit and St. Charles Avenues and (since 1942) owner of the Old Stone House located just to the north of his shop, sought to expand his business, putting the house in harm's way.
 Babin offered the house to local historian Margaret Manor Butler at no cost.
 Butler, in a flurry of activity, raised the money needed to move the house, negotiated with the city of Lakewood to relocate it to its current site at Lakewood Park, and founded the Lakewood Historical Society.
-In 1953, the Oldest Stone House opened as both home to the historical society and as a museum dedicated to recreating the frontier life of Rockport Township in the 19th-century.
+In 1953, the Oldest Stone House opened as both a home to the historical society and a museum dedicated to recreating the frontier life of Rockport Township in the 19th century.
 Fittingly, the house now stands on land that was originally a part of John Honam's 97-acre estate.